aws-ia/terraform-elastic-cloud/README.md

 ```

 ## Elastic Cloud automation structure
-The following Terraform modules are created as part of the Elastic Cloud deployment.
+The following Terraform modules are used for Elastic Cloud deployment.
 - examples/vault – example modules if you are using HashiCorp Vault
 - ec_aws_resource.tf – Creates all the AWS resources needed for the deployment.
 - ec_migrate.tf – Migrates self-managed Elasticsearch data to Elastic Cloud.